Mtbrker404/gencg_h2501/readme.md

 <iframe src="https://editor.p5js.org/matthew.brker.404/full/vCcoOj-O3" width="100%" height="450" frameborder="no"></iframe>
 {% endraw %}

+In this pattern one challenge was to make the idea replayable, as initially the dots would multiplicate and grow in the same direction, creating the same pattern over and over again.
+So to make this pattern have "infinite" possibilities, the dots had different values they could choose from for "distance from the initial position" and "direction" ( 360 degrees).

 ---- Week 03 - Clock & Time ----

 Looking at a clock is pretty boring, in fact I'd argue that looking at a clock tic away makes time go even slower.
 So here is a version that that hopefully makes it go faster, thanks to an added component to look at.